Poonam2220/Nakuri_Job_Scraper/README.md

    * job_count: The number of job listings you want to scrape.
 - 'selenium':
   * chromedriver_path: The path to the Chrome WebDriver executable.

+# Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.